Nagant M1895: Norway

 Designated the M1893, and based on the Swedish M1887.

 Poland

 Poland designed approximately 21,000 Nagant wz.
 30 revolvers for police use from 1928 to 1939.

 Serbia

 Purchased 12,000 7.5mm Nagants from Belgium in the 1880s.

 Sweden

 Chambered in 7.5mm, the Swedish M1887 notably does not have the same gas-sealing feature of the Belgian or Russian Nagants.

+Finland

+The standard 1895 Nagant revolver had been used in the Grand Duchy of Finland since World War I and the Finnish Civil War by both the Red Guards and White Guard.
+The Republic of Finland captured a large number of Nagant revolvers during both the Winter War and later the Continuation War as war loot.
+By March of 1941 only 328 Nagant revolvers existed within the Finnish arsenals.
+Although an unofficial service weapon of the Finnish Defence Forces, some 1,400 Nagant revolvers continued to be circulated in the Finnish military well into 1951.